Q: What is the Big Blue Test?

 Q: Who is behind The Big Blue Test?

-The following US-based projects are eligible for funding, each aimed at providing people touched by diabetes who are in need with lifesaving supplies, medical tests, treatment, and/or patient education,:
+The following US-based projects are being funded to provide people touched by diabetes who are in need with lifesaving supplies, medical tests, treatment, and/or patient education:

 - University of Colorado, Skaggs School of Pharmacy and Pharmaceutical Sciences in Aurora, CO

-- Fondation Haitienne de Diabète et de Maladies Cardio-Vasculaires (FHADIMAC) in Haiti, through World Diabetes Foundation
+- Fondation Haitienne de Diabète et de Maladies Cardio-Vasculaires (FHADIMAC) in Haiti

 Q: Who makes the Big Blue Test videos?